ybizeul/docker-ocum7/README.md

 ## Introduction

-This project is used to build a docker image for NetApp OCUM 7.x, successfully tested with OCUM 7.1.
+This project is used to build a docker image for NetApp OCUM 7.1.

 More informations about OCUM can be found here :